 Mini-projects, as one of the important outcomes of the Open Science II project, represent a set of activities that engage a broader target audience, particularly research communities, in activities necessary for the operation of the National Data Infrastructure (NDI).
 Key focus areas for mini-projects include the FAIRification of research data, metadata, and repositories, ensuring system standardization and compatibility, and integrating various data technologies.

-The application for the mini-project includes a Statement from the relevant EOSC CZ Working Group (WG), which confirms, on the basis of its expertise, that the planned output(s) of the mini-project is/are related to the outputs and/or activities of the Open Science II project and substantially extends/complements the outputs and/or activities of the project, or that the planned output(s) is/are necessary to ensure a data-driven research environment on the part of the mini-framework applicant.
+The application for the mini-project includes a Statement from the relevant EOSC CZ Working Group (WG), which confirms, on the basis of its expertise, that the planned output(s) of the mini-project significantly contribute to the Open Science II project activities or are essential for establishing a data-driven research environment for the applicant.

 How to Request a Statement

-The request for an EOSC CZ WG statement must be submitted by the applicant via email to info@eosc.cz with the subject line: "Request for EOSC CZ WG Statement: [Name of the relevant EOSC CZ WG, multiple WGs can be listed]".
+The request for an EOSC CZ WG statement (updated version will be available for the next calls) must be submitted by the applicant via email to info@eosc.cz with the subject line: "Request for EOSC CZ WG Statement: [Name of the relevant EOSC CZ WG, multiple WGs can be listed]".

 If an applicant plans to generate multiple outputs within a single mini-project, they must submit a separate request for each planned output and compile these requests into a single document.